gnu-user/organic-survey/README.md

 Organic Food Survey
 ====================

 The survey website for the environmental studies organic food project.
+For instructions on setting up the organic food survey to host it locally yourself please see: [SETUP.md](SETUP.md).

 Copyright (Really Copyleft)
 ---------------------------